adamsilver/fdpb/principles-to-address.md

 - [Placement/position](http://adrianroselli.com/2017/01/avoid-messages-under-fields.html)

 - When the page refreshes must populate values as to not make users have to type it in again.
 Annoying.

+-Caroline book: search for "Use error messages that respect the effort the user is making."